jordankelly12/metronics-official-website/README.md

 ---

 ## PROJECT SUMMARY
 The company’s first-ever website where customers can learn about the company, submit online requests for service, and browse equipment for sale.
-Built using JavaScript, Node.js, Express.js, JQuery, SCSS/Sass, MongoDB/Mongoose, rendered using the Handlebars templating engine, and deployed on AWS.
+Built using JavaScript, Node.js, Express.js, JQuery, SCSS/Sass, MongoDB/Mongoose, rendered using the Handlebars templating engine.

 <center>
 <img src="assets/demo.gif" width="60%" height="60%"/>